MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

 CodeSys Review:
     A technical review of the changes involved in the ticket, including checks that code standards have been upheld and that the working practices have been followed.
-These reviews are generally completed by a member of either the Simulation Systems and Deployment Team or the Capability Development Team (for LFRic only reviews).
+These reviews are generally completed by a member of the Simulation Systems and Deployment Team.
 Once a review has been approved the Code Systems Reviewer is then responsible for committing the change to the trunk.

+..
+    or the Capability Development Team (for LFRic only reviews).

 Development Window:
     The period of time between the release of one software version and the